Bliss. Strength. Love. Peace.

 Sharing is CaringLike this story?
 Then share it on:

-Just as I was praying for guidance on how to begin this story of mine, a new perspective popped into my mind which forced me to interrupt my prayers to note it down on my exercise book.
-Of the perception, it was a revelation that I have repeatedly prayed for financial breakthroughs so that I can afford a decent car yet I haven't thought of what I will give in return for getting that blessing.
+Just as I was praying for guidance on how to begin this story of mine, a new perspective popped into my mind which forced me to interrupt my prayers and note that perspective down on my exercise book.
+The perspective was a revelation that I have repeatedly prayed for financial breakthroughs so that I can afford a decent car yet I haven't thought of what I will give in return for getting that blessing.
 That was an insightful new way of thinking.
 So let me think about it some more.

 Let me first say I am not interested in those get-rich-quick schemes that I have come across in my Facebook and LinkedIn social media accounts.
 Neither am I excited about participating in those popular local promotions like "Shinda MaMilli na Safaricom".
-For as the Book of Proverbs counsels, whoever is eager to get rich will not go unpunished.
+For as the book of Proverbs counsels, whoever is eager to get rich quickly will not go unpunished.
 So I want to get rich from the labour of my mind, heart and hands because, like Abe Lincoln, I now believe a dollar earned is better than a dollar found.

-Because I want to prosper from the work of my hands, I have resolved to work harder in posting interesting stories and videos in this lovely blog of mine.
-I will strive to write a story daily, or at least regularly, unlike before when I would pen great stories in a series of several few days after which I would lapse into like nine-days indolence-mode during which I would write nothing.
+Because I want to prosper from the work of my hands, I have resolved to work harder in posting interesting stories and videos on this lovely blog of mine.
+I will strive to be writing a story on a regular basis, unlike before when I would pen great stories in a series of several few days after which I would lapse into like nine-days indolence-mode during which I would write nothing.
 Yes, nothing at all.
 My prayer is that once I start writing regularly, as I have promised to be doing, my labour will win the respect of the executives of such global firms as Microsoft and Colgate-Palmolive who will request to advertise their companies' products on this blog.

 Now that I have promised to be writing regularly, God-willing, I have decided to up my game by playing with four rules I have set.
 Let me mention them to you.